Jake Fraley Player Props: Reds vs. Red Sox

 Jake Fraley At The Plate

-- Fraley is hitting .252 with eight doubles, five home runs and 20 walks.
+- Fraley has eight doubles, five home runs and 20 walks while hitting .248.

-- Fraley has had at least one RBI in 43.8% of his games this year (21 of 48), with more than one RBI eight times (16.7%).
-He has also accounted for three or more of his team's runs in four contests.
+- Fraley has an RBI in 21 of 49 games this season, with multiple RBI in eight of them.
+He has also driven home three or more of his team's runs in four contests.

-- He has scored in 22.9% of his games this season, with two or more runs scored in 6.3%.
+- In 22.4% of his games this year, he has scored at least once.
+And he's had three games with multiple runs (6.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.